Vascular plant: Characteristics

 Cavalier-Smith (1998) treated the Tracheophyta as a phylum or botanical division encompassing two of these characteristics defined by the Latin phrase "facies diploida xylem et phloem instructa" (diploid phase with xylem and phloem).

 One possible mechanism for the presumed evolution from emphasis on haploid generation to emphasis on diploid generation is the greater efficiency in spore dispersal with more complex diploid structures.
-Elaboration of the spore stalk enabled the production of more spores and the development of the ability to release them higher and to broadcast them farther.
+Elaboration of the spore stalk enabled the production of more spores and the development of the ability to release them higher and to broadcast them further.
 Such developments may include more photosynthetic area for the spore-bearing structure, the ability to grow independent roots, woody structure for support, and more branching.

+Sexual reproduction in vascular land plants involves the process of meiosis.
+Meiosis provides a direct DNA repair capability for dealing with DNA damages, including oxidative DNA damages, in germline reproductive tissues.